hiroshinoji/hiroshinoji.github.io/index.md

 ### Publications

 1. **Using Left-corner Parsing to Encode Universal Structural Constraints in Grammar Induction**
-   Hiroshi Noji, Yusuke Miyao, and Mark Johnson *EMNLP* 2016 (to appear).
+   Hiroshi Noji, Yusuke Miyao, and Mark Johnson, *EMNLP* 2016 (to appear).
    [[pdf]({{ site.baseurl }}/papers/noji-miyao-johnson-emnlp16.pdf)]  [[bib](bibtex.html#noji-miyao-johnson2016a)]

 1. **Jigg: A Framework for an Easy Natural Language Processing Pipeline**